 I went into the Crawl report in Webmaster Tools and I saw that the highest time spent downloading a page was 1,984 milliseconds, or almost 2 seconds.
 The average for the last 30 days at the time was 1,365 milliseconds which is almost at 1.5 seconds for a web page to download.
 And finally, the last metric was the lowest time to download a page which was 961 milliseconds, or almost 1 second.
 Those are pretty awful web hosting metrics but this is typically the result when you have a company trying to sell web hosting on volume, not quality.
 So because GoDaddy doesn’t seem to care much about their hosting customers, or reduce their own operating costs, I decided to move to a new host.

-I looked into other hosts but I’ve always seen a lot of satisfied WP Engine customers on Twitter and other places and they always seem to be very highly recommended.
+I asked myself, so who is WP engine?
+I started looking into WP Engine and other hosts and without fail, I always ran into a lot of satisfied WP Engine customers on Twitter and other places online and they always seem to be very highly recommended.
 I looked into the migration process and it looked easy enough so I made the plunge.
 I purchased my WP Engine package by using a Moz.com Pro Perk for a 4 month free discount for the WP Engine Personal Package (Click here to view the WP Engine Hosting Packages).
 The Personal Package comes with 1 WordPress install, 25,000 visits per month, 10 GB storage, and Unlimited Data Transfer retails for $29 per month, with the Moz discount it’ll cost me $19.33 per month.

 WP Engine vs. GoDaddy WordPress Hosting